Office Hours Mon-Fri: 6:00 AM - 6:30 PM

 Yes.
 Loud heating and cooling equipment contribute to sound pollution.
 Although no financial savings are tied to lower sound levels, the sound rating of a cooling system can have a considerable effect on comfort and enjoyment of your home.
 The sound level of an air conditioner or heat pump depends on a variety of factors, such as the age and make of the unit, and whether the compressor is insulated or not can contribute to the amount of noise it makes.

 Is it making strange noises?
 Is it cooling or heating all areas of your home sufficiently?
 Has it been taking longer to cool down or heat up?
 Have your utility bills been rising for no apparent reason?
 Any of these are signs that you may have a problem that needs service.
 In most cases, the longer you delay, the worse any underlying problems will get.
-So be sure to contact Horizon Services to check out your system whenever you notice anything out of the ordinary.
+So be sure to contact E.R.S. to check out your system whenever you notice anything out of the ordinary.

 Bigger isn’t always better; its performance and efficiency that count.
 Before purchasing a replacement system you should always make sure your system is sized properly to match your needs and budget.
 Your E.R.S. expert will thoroughly assess your home and comfort requirements to determine the proper size and make the appropriate recommendation.